Mortgage Tax Deduction Calculator

 How the Mortgage Tax Deduction Works

 An income tax deduction does not directly reduce the amount of taxes you owe the government on a dollar-for-dollar basis.
 Instead, a tax deduction reduces the gross income figure used to calculate how much income tax you owe.
 For example, if you spend $20,000 on mortgage interest, your tax bill is not reduced by $20,000.
 Instead, the gross income figure used to calculate your tax bill is reduced by $20,000 which means you pay less taxes, just not on a dollar-for-dollar basis.
 The amount by which your tax bill is reduced depends on your income tax rate with the higher your tax rate, the greater your tax deduction and more money you save.
 It is also important to highlight that the mortgage tax deduction benefit does not result in borrowers receiving a monthly check or money from the government.
 Instead, as a result of the mortgage tax deduction borrowers pay lower income taxes or may receive a refund when they file their tax returns.
+Use our Mortgage Tax Deduction Calculator to understand how the tax benefits offsets total monthly housing expense including your loan payment, property taxes and insurance.

 Your Mortgage Tax Deduction Changes Over the Course of Your Loan

 Because of the way mortgage amortization works, you pay more interest expense at the beginning of your mortgage term than you do toward the end of your mortgage.
 Even though your mortgage payment may not change, the amount of interest you pay decreases a little with every payment and declines every year while the amount of principal you pay increases every year.
 Because your mortgage tax deduction is based on interest expense, your tax benefit gradually declines as you pay less interest over the course of your mortgage.
+Our Mortgage Tax Deduction Calculator shows your tax benefit in the first year of your mortgage as well as your total benefit over the life of your loan.

 A Tax Credit is Different Than a Tax Deduction